6 reasons not to pay off your mortgage early

 Emergencies happen, and when you need cash fast, your home is not the best place to look.
 If you put extra money in your home rather than into an emergency fund, it’s going to be difficult to access it.

-While you’ll be able to use your home equity through a cash-out refinance or home equity line of credit (HELOC), these are typically for home projects or non-emergency needs.
-Plus, both of these options can take time to set up, especially if your lender requires an appraisal (and many do).
-Most importantly, with these options, your home acts as collateral — which means if you don’t pay, your home could be seized and used to pay down your debt.
+While you can use your home equity through a cash-out refinance or home equity line of credit (HELOC), these are typically used for home renovations projects or non-emergency needs.
+Plus, both of these options can take time to set up, especially if your mortgage lender requires an appraisal (and many do).
+Most importantly, with these options, your home acts as collateral, which means if you don’t pay, your home could be seized and used to pay down your debt.

 » MORE: Best ways to borrow money